 Managing the demand for energy in a sustainable manner through building design that uses energy more efficiently and using energy sources that minimise damage to the environment should also be a priority for development.
+The Plan seeks to promote the use of renewable energy systems for all new and existing buildings.
 It is an objective of this Local Area Plan to:

 - Require the submission of a design statement and rationale for all housing and/or commercial development that demonstrates how the development incorporates elements that reflects its time and place.
 This should include for the use of local building materials and respond to this Plan's requirements with relation to urban structure, urban grain, density and land-use, buildings heights, green infrastructure and the historic setting of recorded monuments and protected structures.
-(Objective BF6) - New development shall be a maximum of two storeys in height with limited exceptions for buildings on landmark sites designated within the Village Core and Expansion Area where there is scope for landmark buildings to include elements that reach a maximum height of 12 metres.
-(Objective BF7) - New development shall be a maximum of two storeys in height with limited exceptions for buildings on landmark sites designated within the Village Core and Expansion Area where there is scope for landmark buildings to include elements that reach a maximum height of between 9 and 12 metres depending on location.
-(Objective BF8)

-To prohibit basement developments in the interests of protecting Newcastle's archaeological heritage.
+(Objective BF7) - Require the incorporation of a variety of dwelling designs throughout the Plan Lands and particularly within individual developments, subject to the use of a limited palette of materials.
+(Objective BF7a) - Require all new buildings to be high in energy efficiency and to use energy sources that minimise damage to the environment.
+All new buildings shall comply with Section 5.4 (Sustainability and Energy Efficiency) of Quality Housing for Sustainable Communities Best Practice Guidelines for Delivering Homes Sustaining Communities (2007) and the relevant Building Regulations.
+(Objective BF7b) - New development shall be a maximum of two storeys in height with limited exceptions for buildings on landmark sites designated within the Village Core and Expansion Area where there is scope for landmark buildings to include elements that reach a maximum height of between 9 and 12 metres depending on location.
+(Objective BF8) - To promote innovative building design that demonstrates a high level of energy conservation, energy efficiency and use of renewable energy sources in accordance with national regulations and policy guidelines.
+(Objective BF8a) - To prohibit basement developments in the interests of protecting Newcastle's archaeological heritage.
 (Objective BF9)